Europa Point F.C.

 Europa Point F.C. is a professional football club from Gibraltar.
-The club currently plays in the Gibraltar National League, the top tier of football in Gibraltar.
+The club currently plays in the Gibraltar Football League, the top tier of football in Gibraltar.
 They also participate in the Rock Cup, the territory's primary cup competition.

 History

 The club formed in 2014 amidst the growing interest in association football on the territory of Gibraltar.
 The club held trials specifically aimed at bringing in youth team players that had been released by professional sides in England and Spain with the goal of getting them back into competitive football, with club founder John Gontier having formerly worked with such players while working for League Football Education.
 Before their maiden season, the club also announced a partnership with Chesterfield in League One, where the English side has first option on any Europa Point player.

 After a strong start to the season, including a tight promotion challenge against Gibraltar United, the club narrowly missed out on promotion, finishing third in the league despite having the strongest goalscoring record in the Gibraltar Second Division.
 Despite missing out on promotion on the final day of the season, the club did end the season with silverware as they beat promoted side Angels 5–3 in a thrilling Gibraltar Division 2 Cup final that went to extra time.

 After missing out on promotion in 2014–15, Europa Point were crowned champions of the 2015–16 Gibraltar Second Division after an unbeaten league campaign (W17 D5) and completed the double by retaining the Gibraltar Second Division Cup by beating Bruno's Magpies 3–2 A.E.T in the final.
 In preparation for the new season in the Premier Division they have signed many players including ex-Norwich City players George Jermy and Tom Walters.
 However, the players failed to impress and despite substantial changes in playing and coaching staff throughout the season, Europa Point finished bottom of the Premier Division and were relegated.